NOSALRO/cregopt/README.md

 # CrEGOpt: Cross Entropy Gait Optimization For Legged Systems

-Official code implementation of the paper entitled `Gait Optimization for Legged Systems Through Mixed Distribution Cross-Entropy Optimization` by Ioannis Tsikelis\* and Konstantinos Chatzilygeroudis\* (\* Equal contribution).
+Official code implementation of the paper entitled *Gait Optimization for Legged Systems Through Mixed Distribution Cross-Entropy Optimization* by Ioannis Tsikelis and Konstantinos Chatzilygeroudis.

 See more at [https://nosalro.github.io/cregopt](https://nosalro.github.io/cregopt).